English as a Second Language (ESL)

 For more information about the ACCESS for ELLs test, please click here

-For grades 3 through 8 newly arrived students attending U.S. schools after July 1 of the current school year, are not required to participate in the English Language Arts Literacy (ELA/L) portion of the assessment.
+For grades 3 through 8 newly arrived students attending U.S. schools on or after June 1 of the prior school year, are not required to participate in the English Language Arts Literacy (ELA/L) portion of the assessment.
 However, they must take the mathematics portion of the assessment.
-Newly arrived high school students entering U.S. schools are required to participate in both the ELA/L and mathematics section of the PARCC assessments and do not receive an exemption.
+Newly arrived ELL high school students must participate in the NJSLA ELA/L assessments with the appropriate ELL test accommodations only if they need to take the assessment to meet graduation requirements.

 For more information:

 Please refer to District Policy 2423- BILINGUAL AND ESL EDUCATION for additional information.

 New Jersey Department of Education, Office of Bilingual/ESL Education